 - Jews are no longer allowed to install, maintain or use telephones (July 1940).

-1. The Nuremberg Laws were the Nazi Party’s 1935 attack on the civil rights of Germany’s Jews.
+1. The Nuremberg Laws were the Nazi Party’s 1935 two-pronged attack on the civil rights of Jewish-German citizens.

-2. Under pressure from party radicals, Hitler formulated and announced the laws in September 1935.
+2. Under pressure from radical anti-Semites in the Nazi Party, Hitler formulated and announced the laws in September 1935.

-5. These laws unfurled a series of anti-Jewish restrictions and prohibitions between 1935 and 1938.
+4. These laws unfurled a series of anti-Jewish restrictions and prohibitions, announced by decree between 1935 and 1938.